shreyashg-sopho/Multithreading-and-Concurrency/L8 : Thread Safety using Synchronisation.md

 If multiple threads are trying to operate simultaneously on the same java object then there may be a chance of data inconsistency problem.
 To overcome this problem we should go for the `synchronized` keyword, then at the time only one thread is allowed to execute that method or block on the given object so that data inconsistency problem will be resolved.

-The main advantage of the `synchronized` keyword is we can resolve the data inconsistency problem but the main disadvantage of the `synchronized` keyword is, it increases waiting time thread and creates performance problem, hence it is not recommended to use synchronized keyword. if a thread wants to execute the synchronized method in the given object:
+The main advantage of the `synchronized` keyword is we can resolve the data inconsistency problem but the main disadvantage of the `synchronized` keyword is, it increases waiting time thread and creates performance problem, hence it is not recommended to use synchronized keyword.

+If a thread wants to execute the synchronized method in the given object:
 -  it has to get a lock of that object
 -  once thread got the lock then it is allowed to execute any synchronized method on that object.
 -  once method execution completes automatically thread releases lock.